-New Samsung S9 phone: Better camera, similar design, higher price
+New Samsung phone: New camera, same look, higher price

 New York – Samsung unveiled new smartphones with largely unchanged designs and incremental improvements such as a better camera – accompanied by a second annual price increase for many customers.